padrinobook/padrinobook/02-01-creating-a-new-application.md

   action (in the form of a Ruby symbol[^symbol]), and is finally mapped to the explicit URL */about*.
 When you start your server with `bundle exec padrino s` and visit the URL `http.//localhost:3000/about`, you can see the rendered output of this request.
-- `render :erb, 'page/about'` - This action tells us that we want to render an the *erb* file *page/about*.
+- `render :erb, 'about'` - This action tells us that we want to render an the *erb* file *about* for the corresponding controller which is `page` in our case.
 This file is actually located at `app/views/page/about.erb` file.
 Normally the views are placed under *app/views/<controller-name>/<action-name>.<ending>*  Instead of using an ERB templates, you could also use `:haml`, or another template language.
 If you are lazy, you can leave the option for the rendering option completely out and